drewrm/python-notification-center/README.md

 python-notification-center
 ================================

 A python module that wraps NSUserNotification on Mac OSX.
+Not using PyObjC, just because I wanted to write a native Python module

 Usage: